Equine grant applications are being sought from members of the NEWC and any charity actively working towards membership.

-If you are a UK registered equine or elderly charity and you are interested in applying for a grant from the Elise Pilkington Charitable Trust please have a look at the general guidelines below.
+If you are a UK registered equine charity and you are interested in applying for a grant from the Elise Pilkington Charitable Trust please have a look at the general guidelines below.
 Applications can only be considered from UK registered Charitable Organisations.

 The Trustees generally meet twice a year in the spring and the autumn to review applications for grants.
 Exact deadlines for applications will be posted on this page.